SSCP or CISSP: Which is Better?

 So, what's the bottom line?
 Both CISSP and SSCP are valuable, well-paying cybersecurity credentials.
 Demand for CISSP in particular is reportedly higher than the number of professionals certified.

 CBT Nuggets provides online training for both certification paths.
-If SSCP is your target, we can help with our (ISC)2 Security SSCP training.
+If CISSP is your target, we can help with our (ISC)2 CISSP training.

 delivered to your inbox.